tiyd-fee-2016-02/lessons/week-1/intro-to-fonts.md

 * "The web is 95% typography." - Oliver Reichenstein.

----

-Only a handful of fonts look similar across all browsers and systems.
+Unfortunately, only a handful of fonts look similar across all browsers and systems.

 Web-safe fonts include:
   * Arial / Helvetica